KyokoSpl/KyokoSpl/README.md

 ### Projects
 I have published over 15 public repositories.
 My personal favorite is a [3D Jump 'n' Run engine built in C++](https://github.com/KyokoSpl/cpp_3d_jump).

-If you are interested in my learning resources, my books and courses are available here!
+If you are interested contact me with my email, or on social media.

 ---